 There is a bunch of “all-in-one” actions, which do the editing start to finish.
 Let’s jump to those and see how they can handle this shot.

-The “Intense Sunset” produces some crazy red colors throughout – in both highlights and shadows.
+The “Intense Sunset” produces some crazy red colours throughout – in both highlights and shadows.
 Maybe this can be valid in case of direct sunlight, but it just doesn’t work for this shot.
-If I mute it to 20% opacity, then it delivers good color but lacks contrast.
+If I mute it to 20% opacity, then it delivers good colour but lacks contrast.
 I guess it’s created for a different scene!

 This one is much better.
-The colors are more realistic and overall feel is more pleasant.
+The colours are more realistic and overall feel is more pleasant.
 Maybe it’s just me, some people like to go over the top.